 - The laotong relationship in Snow Flower and the Secret Fan ends up serving this purpose between the families of two little girls, who will be bound as dear friends for the rest of their lives.
 Lily's family (that of the narrator) is rich, ascending farmers; Snow Flower's family is high-ranking and aristocratic, but penniless.
 Lily's family learns elegant manners from Snow Flower; Snow Flower prepares for her descent into the working class with her time spent at Lily's.

-- One episode of Law & Order featured a case made more complicated by the fact that the murder involved neighboring families with engaged children with a very complex relationship.
+- The page quote is provided from an episode of Law & Order that featured a case made more complicated by the fact that the murder involved neighboring families with engaged children with a very complex relationship.
 It turns out the engagement was a merger between impoverished patricians on the one hand and nouveau riche on the other.

 - This forms the backstory of the show.
 Lord Grantham went to New York to find his bride; he found Cora Levinson, daughter of a dry-goods magnate from Cincinnati.
-A significant fraction of the first season's drama comes from the fact that at the old Earl's insistence, Cora's money was entailed to the estate—i.e. it can't be separated from the land and title.
-30 years later, as they only had daughters (outside a few ancient Scottish oddities, British noble titles are very strictly part of the Heir Club for Men), and thus the family is very anxious about what will happen to the daughters.note
+A significant fraction of the first season's drama comes from the fact that, at the old Earl's insistence, Cora's money was entailed to the estate—i.e. it can't be separated from the land and title.
+30 years later, they only have daughters (outside a few ancient, mostly Scottish oddities, British noble titles are very strictly part of the Heir Club for Men), and thus the family is very anxious about what will happen to the daughters.note

-- In Series 3, Matthew—a middle-class solicitor and the heir-presumptive to the title and estate — comes into money just as Lord Grantham finds out that he had lost everything (being a bit of a fool in financial matters, he had put the whole fortune in one basket, which was nationalised by the Canadian government).
-However, Matthew's money comes from his late fiancee's father (himself some sort of professional; his brother was apparently a Liberal minister and linked to the Marconi scandal), and he feels guilty taking it.
-Commence a whole series' worth of conflict.
+- In Series 3, Matthew - a middle-class solicitor, the heir-presumptive to the title and estate, and by this point Lady Mary's husband - comes into money just as Lord Grantham finds out that he had lost everything (being a bit of a fool in financial matters, he had put the whole fortune in one basket, which was nationalised by the Canadian government).
+However, Matthew's new money comes from Mr. Reginald Swire, the father of his late fiancée, Lavinia Swire (Mr Swire himself was, like Matthew, a solicitor; his brother was apparently a Liberal minister and linked to the Marconi scandal); Matthew, who blamed himself and his happiness with Mary for Lavinia's death, feels guilty taking Mr Swire's money.
+Commence half a series' worth of conflict.

-- Although technically not "nobility", Pete Campbell of Mad Men definitely qualifies as an Impoverished Patrician—despite being able to trace his ancestry to the original Dutch settlers on Manhattan (except perhaps for Virginia planters and Boston Brahmins, you really can't get any more Blue Blood than that in America!), and his family once owning half of Upper Manhattan, by 1960 the Campbells are in serious financial trouble on account of his grandfather's bad investments in the 1920s and his father's more recent profligacy.
+- Although technically not "nobility", Pete Campbell of Mad Men definitely qualifies as an Impoverished Patrician—despite being able to trace his ancestry to the original Dutch settlers on Manhattan (except perhaps for Virginia planters and Boston Brahmins, you really can't get any more Blue Blood than that in America!), and his family on his mother's side (the Dyckmans) once owning half of Upper Manhattan,note by 1960 the Campbells are in serious financial trouble on account of his grandfather's bad investments in the 1920s and his father's more recent profligacy.
 So he marries Trudy Vogel, the daughter of a self-made executive at pharmaceutical firm Richardson-Vicks (the guys who make Clearasil anti-acne cream—the critical account that makes Pete so attractive to Sterling Cooper—as well as, well, Vicks.
 Like NyQuill and VapoRub).
 This has...mixed results.